Smart healthcare: How IoT can improve health services

 Disease management

-This improves the quality of life for patients and streamlines care-giving in a cost-effective manner.
+This improves the quality of life for patients and streamlines caregiving cost-effectively.

 Drug management

 Ensuring on-time medication for patients has always been a sore point for medical practitioners.
-Healthcare providers ensure timely medication of in-patients but they do not have any mechanism to monitor it for out-patients.
-Except maybe self-reporting, which cannot be very reliable.
+Healthcare providers ensure timely medication of in-patients but do not have any mechanism to monitor it for out-patients, except maybe self-reporting, which cannot be very reliable.

-Remote monitoring combined with smart devices like asthma monitors, connected inhalers, insulin pens, Bluetooth-enabled blood pressure cuffs, etc. can be useful in drug management for patients.
-Besides ensuring better health for patients, it decreases expenses in the long run.
+Remote monitoring combined with intelligent devices like asthma monitors, connected inhalers, insulin pens, Bluetooth-enabled blood pressure cuffs, etc., can be helpful in patient drug management.
+Besides ensuring better patient health, it decreases expenses in the long run.

 Because when patients fail to take prescribed medications incorrectly dose at the right time, it can result in more severe and expensive healthcare incidents.